cperaltab/Seagrass_mapping/FWC_SIMM_USF/TTI_imageProcessing.md

 - hardbottom=>Hard Bottom + shell + oyster + macrolagae: 1
 - subaquaveg=> macrolagae + sand: 2

-Not enougph data points were registered for macroalgae and oyster alone, therefore the classification for these specific fatures will be diffuclt to almost imposible.
+Not enough data points were registered for macroalgae and oyster alone, therefore the classification for these specific fatures will be diffuclt to almost imposible.